 We now teach Science as a curriculum subject from Year 1 right through to Year 11.
 All pupils will be eligible to gain a qualification in science from an Entry Level Certificate in Science to an actual GCSE.
 Both qualifications are nationally recognised and can be used to gain entry to further education at college.

 Science Bug Primary Education

 Science Bug is a comprehensive science programme for today’s curious kids.
 Science Bug is designed to build the knowledge and skills needed to spark imagination, fuel curiosity, and nurture confident young scientists.
-Mainly based on learning by doing outdoor activities, we will also be using the online subscription which allows students to access extra help, practice questions and take part in lots of interactive activities whilst gaining valuable ICT skills along the way.
-Online learning also enables a student to access work if they are absent from the lesson.
+Mainly based on learning by doing outdoor activities, we will also be using the online subscription which allows pupils to access extra help, practice questions and take part in lots of interactive activities whilst gaining valuable ICT skills along the way.
+Online learning also enables a pupil to access work if they are absent from the lesson.
 Each child will also have access to a text book age appropriate to their needs with simple text and colorful illustrations and lots of fun facts.

 Science Bug is a challenging and complete curriculum programme from Year 1 to Year 6.

 To develop subject knowledge through highly structured lessons directly based upon the National Curriculum.

 To teach by using resources designed, tested, and proven with primary students across the country in a range of settings, and packed with fun, hands-on activities, videos, and animations.

 To support and offer guidance personalised to the needs of the student and to ascertain progress and offer interventions where appropriate.

 Pearson Edexcel Exploring Science

 Functional Skills Pathway: